italoplk/predictorLF/README.md

 **For quick tests:**

-  --limit-train: Sets a limited number of light fields to train. (-1 to use all available)
+  --limit-train: Sets a limited number of light fields to train. (default: -1 to use all available)

-  --limit-val: Sets a limited number of light fields to validate. (-1 to use all available)
+  --limit-val: Sets a limited number of light fields to validate. (default: -1 to use all available)

   --no-wandb: Deactivates the wandb logging.
 (Recommended only for quick testes and debbuging)